tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ## Introduction

 Anomalies, or outliers, in data can often signify critical events, deviations from expected behavior, or potential issues that require immediate attention.
 Detecting these anomalies in real-time enables you to take proactive measures, mitigate risks, and optimize operations.

-In this project, we present a set of 'recipes' for detecting anomalies in real-time streaming data using SQL-based queries implemented in Tinybird Pipes.
-By leveraging Tinybird Pipes, we showcase how various types of anomalies can be detected and flagged in streaming data in support of timely decision-making.
+In this project we demonstrate how various types of anomalies can be detected and flagged in streaming data.

-The project focuses on five main types of anomalies:
+The project focuses on five types of anomalies:

 * **Out-of-range**: Identifying data points that fall outside a specified valid range.
 * **Rate-of-change**: Detecting abrupt changes or spikes in the rate of change of data.